Tulsa Undergraduate Research Challenge (TURC) - University of Tulsa

 Tulsa Undergraduate Research Challenge (TURC) is an innovative program that enables undergraduates to conduct advanced research with the guidance of top TU professors.

-TURC was founded in 1992 to encourage and support undergraduate students who engage in innovative research projects while also devoting substantial time toward serving the community.
+TURC was founded in 1992 to encourage and support undergraduate students who engage in exciting research projects while also devoting substantial time toward serving the community.
 Its aim is to create leaders in scholarship, research, and public life through an emphasis on undergraduate research and community involvement.

 • What is TURC?